rfink/angular-chrono/README.md

 + totalHours: total number of hours passed
 + totalDays: total number of days passed

-Interval is the only current option passed into the second param object for addTimer.
-It defaults to 1000 milliseconds, or one second.
+The options passed into the second param object for addTimer are:
++ interval: default is 1000 milliseconds
++ resetOnStop: reset counter to zero when it stops

 See examples/index.html for an example usage.
 Other examples may be included as necessary.